interactivedatacomics/interactivedatacomics.github.io/getstarted.md

 ![](getstarted/tut-raw.png)

-In the new page that opens, copy the URL from your browser window.
+On the new page that opens, copy the URL from your browser window.
 That is your panel's URL.
 In our case, we obtained the following URLs.
-You can use these URLs in for the rest of the tutorial, you do not have to upload these panels again.
+You can use these URLs for the rest of the tutorial, you do not have to upload these panels again.

 * [https://raw.githubusercontent.com/interactivedatacomics/interactivedatacomics.github.io/main/getstarted/panels/price.svg](https://raw.githubusercontent.com/interactivedatacomics/interactivedatacomics.github.io/main/getstarted/panels/price.svg)
 * [https://raw.githubusercontent.com/interactivedatacomics/interactivedatacomics.github.io/main/getstarted/panels/units.svg](https://raw.githubusercontent.com/interactivedatacomics/interactivedatacomics.github.io/main/getstarted/panels/units.svg)